YoucefDjenfi/DCIT-project/README.md

 python ingest.py
 ```

 This runs once and creates `chroma_db/`.
 Re-run whenever you add or update PDFs.
+The cross-encoder model (~80MB) is downloaded automatically on first bot startup.

 ### 5. Run the bot